MVPeter/Reminder-Notes/README.md

   ### Usage

-    * The application runs in node and can be started with ‘node server.js’.
+    * The application runs at a terminal, in node and can be started with ‘node server.js’.

   ---